dojo/widgets/src/icon/README.md

 w(Icon, { type: 'downIcon', });
 ```

-By default the icon will be rendered with `role="presentation"` and
+By default the icon will be rendered with `aria-hidden="true"`.
-`aria-hidden="true"`.
-Custom aria attributes can be specified to
+Custom aria attributes can be specified to override the default, and
-override the default.
+text for screen readers can be provided via the `altText` property.

 *Custom aria attributes Example*
 ```typescript